Christian von Ehrenfels: Dickinson's critique

 Dickinson also argued that Ehrenfels's constant use of this sort of sexualized language of power, aggression and domination when writing about China reflected his own fear of sex, love, sexual dependence, his sexual adequacy as a man, and most of all, emotional dependence.
 Dickinson further noted the great irony of Ehrenfels's life, namely that his own biography disapproved his theories about men as sex-crazed animals incapable of love for either the women in their lives or their children.
 By all accounts, Ehrenfels did indeed deeply love his wife and his two children.

 Dickinson noted that many of Ehrenfels's ideas seem to anticipate National Socialism.
-Within the first decade of the 20th century some of the more radical members of the eugenicist-Social Darwinist movement in Germany were already advocating killing the physically and/or mentally disabled as the best way of improving the Aryan race.
+Within the first decade of the 20th century some of the more radical members of the eugenicist and social Darwinist movement in Germany were already advocating killing the physically and/or mentally disabled as the best way of improving the Aryan race.
 Ehrenfels made it clear that in his proposed new society, the mentally and physically disabled would be prevented from marrying, but stopped short of explicitly advocating their murder.
 Likewise, Dickinson claims that Ehrenfels was opposed to antisemitism, writing there was no "Jewish bogey" threatening the "Aryan race", called antisemitism "silly" and argued that the Jews would be very useful allies for the Aryans in the coming war with the Asians.